 Speaking of name calling, my parents (Ron and Ruth White) gave me mine.
 They divorced when I was a child but they both faithfully attend Hillsborough UMC as generous and active members.
 My parents raised me in Tampa, Florida where my wife Mallory and I met as neighbors and teenage heartthrobs.
-Mallory and I are expecting our first born in August of 2019, and we couldn’t be more excited!
+Mallory and I have been blessed with two beautiful daughters.
 We arrived at HUMC in July of 2018 and have felt at home among this family of faith, where we plan to remain for as long as the God and church allow.
 If you attend faithfully, whatever that means to you, you may get the occasional blessing of hearing my wife sing and play the piano.
 People generally respond positively to my preaching, but when Mallory plays music she heals souls in a way you must experience to know fully.
 My wife is my best friend, and we set aside time from sundown on Friday to noon on Saturday to be alone together.
 We pray that you and your family will experience God’s love as we have in this community of faith at HUMC.

 In the Christian tradition, across denominations, we affirm that the beginning of the journey of faith is marked by baptism.
 We believe that baptism is primarily the work of God, and secondarily the response of the baptized.
 That’s in part why we baptize babies, whom the church sprinkles or dips in water as an outward sign of God’s inward claim on our lives.
 Our baptism sends us into Christian ministry.
 When I was an infant, my maternal grandfather baptized me at Hyde Park United Methodist Church (UMC) in Tampa.
 My grandfather was an Elder in The UMC Methodist in Alabama.
 After my baptism my parents seldom took me to church: my mom spent enough time in church as a child to make up for a few lifetimes, and my father was raised in a strict Roman Catholic upbringing that burned him out on church at an early age.
 The only times I remember attending church as a child was when I visited my grandparents over holidays.
 It was in my grandfather’s study, while preparing to preach my inaugural sermon, where I received God’s call to pursue ordained pastoral ministry.
 I was terrified, tearful and tentative when I sensed God sending me into ministry.
 That happened when I was 19.
 A decade later, I am still in awe of God’s choosing to send folks like you and me into Christian ministry by our baptism.